-Judge Tosses Kansas' Proof-Of-Citizenship Voter Law, And Rebukes Sec.
+Judge Tosses Kansas' Proof-Of-Citizenship Voter Law And Rebukes Sec.
 Of State Kobach

 The ruling comes two months after the judge found Kobach in contempt of court for disobeying her order to allow some potentially ineligible voters to remain eligible to cast a ballot under a preliminary injunction.

-Kobach is running for governor in Kansas' current election season, locked in a tight Republican primary race against incumbent Gov. Jeff Colyer — who rose to the office after former Gov. Sam Brownback finally won confirmation as the U.S. Ambassador-at-Large for International Religious Freedom
+Kobach is running for governor in Kansas' current election season, locked in a tight Republican primary race against incumbent Gov. Jeff Colyer — who rose to the office after former Gov. Sam Brownback won confirmation as the U.S. ambassador-at-large for international religious freedom.